voinoid/blog/data/blog/types-of-leaders.md

 ---
 authors:
   - default
 title: Types of leaders
-date: 2022-01-25T23:00:00Z
+date: 2022-01-26T00:00:00Z
 tags:
   - online courses
   - leadership
-lastmod: ! '''2022-02-01'''
 draft: false
 summary: Leaders come in different forms and have many developed traits.
 This post discusses some of the different leadership styles and where I fit in.
 images: []
 layout:
   - PostLayout
 ---

 Leaders come in many forms and have different beliefs, values, and cultures.
 This post breaks down some of the high-level differences among leaders and highlights what one should be aware of in a leadership role.
-It is based on the Coursera course: [https://www.coursera.org/learn/leadership-collaboration](https://www.coursera.org/learn/leadership-collaboration "https://www.coursera.org/learn/leadership-collaboration")
+It is based on the Coursera course: [https://www.coursera.org/learn/leadership-collaboration](https://www.coursera.org/learn/leadership-collaboration 'https://www.coursera.org/learn/leadership-collaboration')

 # leadership development